tidalcycles/tidal-doc/docs/getting-started/tidal_start.md

 ### Start Tidal Cycles

-We will assume that you are working with the [Atom](https://atom.io) editor for now.
+We will assume that you are working with the [Pulsar](/getting-started/editor/Pulsar.md) editor (previously, Atom) for now.
 For specific instructions concerning the text editor of your choice, take a look at the `Get a Text Editor` submenu in the sidebar that will contain more detailled instruction.

-1. Start Atom
+1. Start Pulsar
 2. Create a new file and save it with a filename that ends in `.tidal`, (e.g. `test.tidal`).
 3.  open the Packages menu and select `TidalCycles -> Boot